SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         the higher-voltage part of the gris.

     EID
-        External Interface Description in XML (also known as EI-XML).
+        External Interface Description in XML (also known as EI-XML or Product Description File).
         The EID defines the conversion rules needed to adapt a specific :term:`Product` to the SmartGridready generic API.
 It contains a list of :term:`Functional Profile`'s that the :term:`Product` supports, together with the conversion rules to adapt the :term:`Product` to the generic API interface.

     External Interface Definition
         See :term:`EID`